HMS Julia

-HMS Julia was a British Royal Navy 16-gun brig-sloop of the Seagull class launched in February 1806.
+HMS Julia was a British Royal Navy 16-gun brig-sloop of the launched in February 1806.
 After a fairly uneventful decade-long career she was wrecked at Tristan da Cunha in 1817 with heavy loss of life.

 Napoleonic Wars

 Commander Robert Yarker (occasionally mis-written as Tarker) commissioned Julia in February 1806 for the North Sea.
 He sailed her for the West Indies on 28 June 1807.